 In 1735 it was moved to the south-east side of the Choate Bridge where it remained until 1940 when it was disassembled and moved to its present location.
 The original timber frame was restored and reassembled.
 17th Century fireplaces and 17th & 18th century woodwork are features inside the house.
-The house was restored to a high style First Period appearance by Daniel Wendell on the basis of specific physical evidence.
+The house was restored to a high style First Period appearance by Daniel Wendel, an artist and the only son of the American Impressionist painter Theodore Wendel, on the basis of specific physical evidence.
 The clapboarded exterior has gables on the front and rear facades (restored from evidence of mortises in the plate.)

 The Trust for Public Land has held a preservation agreement for this property since March of 2002.